Astroworld Festival crowd crush: Travis Scott sponsors and partnerships

 According to Variety on November 8, Scott had canceled his headlining appearance at the Day N Vegas Festival on November 13 in Las Vegas, Nevada.
 The Houston Rockets' scheduled Travis Scott Day celebration for its November 10 home game against Detroit Pistons was postponed out of sensitivity for the victims; it instead observed a moment of silence.
 A streetwear boutique owned by Scott and DJ Chase B at Rice Village, Houston, indefinitely closed following the crush incident.

 Epic Games temporarily removed its Travis Scott emote from its video game Fortnite on November 7 and Nike announced the indefinite postponement of its early-2022 Air Max 1 x Cactus Jack footwear collaboration launch with Scott in an email to users of its SNKRS app on November 15 out of respect for the victims.
 CEO of fashion house Dior Pietro Beccari told Women's Wear Daily (WWD) in a statement it was internally evaluating the situation, as of November 16, deciding whether to remove its spring/summer menswear range "Cactus Jack Dior", on which it had collaborated with Scott, which according to Rolling Stone indicated the range had already been manufactured for distribution in January 2022.
 The postponement was confirmed on December 28.
 Parsons School of Design told WWD it had decided not to renew a contract with Scott's Cactus Jack Design Center that had hosted online courses, and provided scholarships in fashion and design for underserved students in Houston in partnership with the local chapter of non-profit My Brother's Keeper and TX/RX labs, which did not say whether it would stay open as a result of the withdrawal.
 As of November 17, General Mills told Houston Chronicle it had no plans for future collaborations with Scott following its custom Reese's Puffs cereal box in 2019.
-Houston Chronicle could not confirm the future of Scott's branding relationships with McDonald's, Sony PlayStation, Byredo, and Mattel.
+Houston Chronicle could not confirm the future of Scott's branding relationships with McDonald's, Sony's PlayStation, Byredo, and Mattel.

 W Media agreed with Scott's and Kylie Jenner's decision soon after the concert to withdraw online and in-print appearance on a magazine cover and a feature with their daughter Stormi.
 A representative for the Kardashian family refuted allegations Scott had been cut from storylines for their upcoming Hulu series The Kardashians, stating he had not yet been filmed.
 A controversy with the streaming service arose on December 1 following the couple's decision to post and then remove the same day a news special from KTRK-TV titled "Astroworld: Concert from Hell".
 Confusion and criticism followed their perceived profiting from the partnership too soon after the incident, and the impression Hulu had produced their documentary, which had been publicly available on the affiliate's website since November 24, after being aired on television on November 20.
 The affiliate's original news special was retitled "Astroworld Aftermath" on December 2.